 |My first taste of Samgyupsal made the expensive, last minute flight to Korea totally worth it|

 By the way, I was a vegetarian for over ten years.
 The first time I was in China, back in 2009, I ate all kinds of animal things I never thought I would, in the name of politeness and also in the name of survival.
 You order plain rice in China and there's likely to be pork bits in it.
 Don't get me started on what you get if you order tofu.
 But I didn't let that experience break me.
 When I moved to South Korea a few months later I went back to being "vegetarian".
 I could afford to because I had a paid teaching job, and I lived in a developed city with all kinds of food options, even a chain of vegetarian restaurants.
 In big group dinners when my friends and co-workers indulged in juicy barbecue I stuck to the rice and greens.
 Some seafood too.
 So the top-notch Korean dishes like Samgyupsal, galbi and bulgogi (all involving fatty delicious parts of the pig and cow) I left to my imagination.
 But there I was, having just finished China trip number two where I returned to my old ways and ate anything that looked edible, regardless if it was kosher or not.
 I wasn't stopping there, I decided.
 I ate pork in China.
 Heck I even went to a KFC.
 Korea deserved the same treatment.
 I wanted to truly respect its unique culture (food) and live it up Gangnam style.
 So I ate meat, in Korea.
 It was so amazing that I didn't even feel bad about it.

 |The Painted Chair (cafe and gallery) in Kyunsung, Busan.
 Brunch is never as cute as in Korea|

-Juicy barbecue, great friends and beach time.
-Who ever said you can’t go home again?
-You can, even in the middle of a backpacking trip.
+Juicy barbecue, soju, great friends and beach time everyday?
+Yes, going home again is awesome, and always possible, even if you're in the middle of a backpacking trip.